 Measure out the granulated sugar and place it into a large mixing bowl.

-Zest two lemons directly into the bowl with the granulated sugar.
+Zest lemons directly into the bowl with the granulated sugar.

 Use a spoon to mix the lemon zest into the sugar until the sugar and zest are fully combined.
-It will very very fragrant and the sugar will look more yellow.
-Be sure not to skip this step; take your time to thoroughly combine the sugar and zest.
+It will smell very fragrant and the sugar will look more yellow.
+Take your time to thoroughly combine the sugar and zest.
 This will ensure the zest's lemon flavor and oils are evenly distributed throughout the batter.

 Add the remaining dry ingredients to the lemon sugar.
 Mix to combine.